 - What are the ways to handle difficult people via Psychology Today.

 Use these additional articles to learn more tips on how to deal with a neighbor that makes your life miserable while selling your home.

 About the author: The above Real Estate information on how to deal with bad neighbors when selling a home was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 31+ Years.

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!